Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

-Most hackers guess the username and passwords randomlyand try to attempt to make the correct combination.
+Most hackers randomly guess the username and passwords and attempt to make the correct combination.

 Many security plugins include the possibility of limiting login attempts.
 If you restrict the number of login attempts to your admin panel, it will block attackers.